KaspireFX/BasicDataStructures/README.md

 ## How can I use these Data Structures in my project?

 **THESE DIRECTIONS ARE FOR VISUAL STUDIO CODE**
+**Use Windows Powershell or Mac/Linux Bash to run all commands shown below**

 Make sure you have the following plugins installed in your VSCode first:
 - [C#](https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp) : By Microsoft